-The actuarial function and the actuarial department - CFO-Actuarial - had a total of 59 employees at the global level as of December 31,

-2023 of which 12 employees are explicitly assigned to the actuarial function.
+The actuarial function and the actuarial department - CFO-Actuarial - had a total of 62 employees as of December 31, 2024 of which 12 employees are explicitly assigned to the actuarial function.
 Compliance has a total of 34 employees.
-In terms of capacity, 27.5 full-time equivalents (FTEs) are allocated exclusively to the compliance function.
-The other FTEs perform additional functions for the Legal Department.
-The Risk Management function has 27 employees.
+Of these, 28 are dedicated to the compliance function.
+A further 13 employees perform both legal and compliance functions.
+The Risk Management function has 28 employees.
 Internal Audit has a total of 20 employees worldwide, covering both AGCS SE and its majority-owned subsidiaries.